fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/AzureRM.Sql.md

 ### [Start-AzureRmSqlServerUpgrade](./Start-AzureRmSqlServerUpgrade.md)
-Starts the upgrade of a nextref_database server.
+Starts the upgrade of a SQL Database server.

 ### [Stop-AzureRmSqlDatabaseExecuteIndexRecommendation](./Stop-AzureRmSqlDatabaseExecuteIndexRecommendation.md)